geeknees/ganeshan/README.md

 # Ganeshan

-Ganeshan is a gem to find slow query with EXPAIN.
+Ganeshan is a gem to find slow query with EXPAIN for postgreSQL.

 ## Installation